bcalisch/lc-job-postings/README.md

 I attempted to do the entire project using TDD, and was able to make it pretty far down that path.
 Around the last hour I realized I had to boogie and abandoned that effort in order to get as much of the brief completed as possible.

 ### Left TODO
-* Fix Graph to actually show the data properly
+* Fix Graph to actually show the data properly (done)
-* Style graph and table according to the mock-up
+* Style graph and table according to the mock-up (mostly done)
 * Handle errors more gracefully
 * Store the token in local storage and refresh only when necessary (currently it gets a new token on every refresh).
 * Finish tests